 Welcome to St. Bernard Academy, Home of the Bears!

-During the 2016-2017 school year, we are excited to celebrate our 150th anniversary.
+During the 2016-2017 school year, we were pleased to celebrate our 150th anniversary.
 Our school, the third-oldest Catholic school in the region, was founded in 1866 when a small group of Sisters of Mercy came to Nashville and opened St. Bernard Academy to 400 students.

 Can you imagine the courage and faith it took for that small group of sisters to come to Tennessee from Pennsylvania just after the Civil War with the desire and will to start a school?
 Acknowledging their deepest commitment to educate the poor and the continued commitment of the many sisters who followed, we are honored to celebrate our sesquicentennial on Mercy Day this year.
 I am grateful for the opportunity to support their mission and legacy of charity which is alive and well in our school.

-While St. Bernard Academy is 150 years young this year, we remain a school with a clear and energetic vision and commitment of excellence to our students and our stakeholders.
+While St. Bernard Academy is 150 years young, we now look to the future and what lies ahead for us the next 150 years.
+With that, I can tell you we will remain a school with a clear and energetic vision and commitment of excellence to our students and our stakeholders.

 Prepare students academically.